jwang-eng/jwang-eng.github.io/README.md

 # About Me
 ## My Interests: reading, shopping and planting.
 ## Websites I recommend
-* [Vegetable Planting] (https://aptv.org/garden-party/tomato-planting/) � I can learn a lot of useful information from the website.
+* [Vegetable Planting] (https://aptv.org/garden-party/tomato-planting/) Ð I can learn a lot of useful information from the website.
 * [Amazon](https://www.amazon.com) - I can always buy what I need with a good price.
 =======
 Name: Jessie Wang